HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 (introduction)=
 # Introduction

 Parallel computing involving communication between heterogenous systems, especially CPU (central processing unit) and GPU (graphics processing unit), permits to improve the performance of the computation on modern HPC (high-performance computing) systems.
 This in turn allows us to address large scientific computational problems, which would not be possible using conventional CPU-based approaches.
 Such computational problems can benefit from available GPU-programing models to further accelerate the computation over multiple GPU-devices.
-Here, although the asynchronous GPU-directive programming models (i.e. OpenACC and OpenMP asynchronous) offer the potential to carry out computations across multiple GPUs, the partition of the computation is limited to a single GPU node.
+Here, although the asynchronous GPU-directive programming models (i.e. OpenACC and OpenMP asynchronous) offer the potential to carry out computations across multiple GPUs, the partition of the computation is limited to a single GPU node and without direct memory access to GPU-memory.
 Extending the computation to explore multiple GPU nodes requires combining MPI (message passing interface) with additional GPU-programming models, such as OpenACC and OpenMP application programming interfaces (APIs) and CUDA.
 In this tutorial, we focus on the hybrid **MPI-OpenACC** and **MPI-OpenMP** applications.

 Combining MPI with OpenACC or OpenMP offloading APIs offers the potential to fully utilizing the capacity of multiple GPUs within multiple GPU partitions in modern clusters and supercomputers.
 Moreover, it has the advanatge of reducing the computing time caused by transferring data via the host-memory during heterogenous communications, thus rendering the HPC applications efficient.
 In this contetx, it has been shown that integrating [GPU-awareness](https://dl.acm.org/doi/10.1109/ICPP.2013.17) into MPI library improves the performance of scientific applications.
 This tutorial is thus motivated by the need of guiding users, who are familiar with MPI, in porting their MPI-based codes to heterogenous systems and towards exploring exascale platforms, such as the [supercomputer LUMI](https://www.lumi-supercomputer.eu/).